sean-rohan-NOAA/TLUtilities/README.md

 Introduction
 ------------

-This package contains functions designed to process RACE light data using functions in the trawllight package.
-While trawllight provides functions to process light data, it is designed to work for a generic data structure, rather than being tailored to specifically processing RACE data.
+The TLUtilities package contains supplementary functions for processing bottom-trawl survey light data.
+Implementation of the trawllight algorithm accomplished using While trawllight provides functions to process light data, it is designed to work for a generic data structure, rather than being tailored to specifically processing RACE data.
 TLUtilities provides functions to read-in RACE data and iterate over casts to estimate optical parameters.

 This document demonstrates how light data is processed using TLUtilities and trawllight.